College Park High School (Pleasant Hill, California)

-College Park High School is a public high school located in Pleasant Hill, California, United States, adjacent to Valley View Middle School and Diablo Valley College.
-It is part of the Mount Diablo Unified School District (MDUSD) and serves most of Pleasant Hill, a portion of Concord west of California State Route 242, a portion of Martinez, and all of Pacheco.
+College Park High School is a public high school located in Pleasant Hill, California, United States, situated adjacent to Valley View Middle School and Diablo Valley College.
+It is part of the Mount Diablo Unified School District (MDUSD) and serves most of Pleasant Hill, a portion of Concord, a portion of Martinez, and all of Pacheco.
 CPHS was honored as a 2013 California Distinguished School by the California Department of Education.

 History

 College Park High School was founded in 1960 to alleviate population pressure from nearby Pleasant Hill High.
 The new institution chose the falcon for its mascot.
 The school had been constructed on land adjacent to Diablo Valley College, leading to the name College Park.
 A fierce rivalry developed between College Park and Pleasant Hill High until the latter closed.
-This rivalry would later be transferred to both Alhambra and Northgate High Schools.
+This rivalry was later transferred to both Alhambra and Northgate High Schools.

 Athletics

+The school has won state championships in girls cross-country (2003 and 2004) and boys wrestling (1966-NORCAL champions, 1967-NORCAL-5TH, 1993-4TH CIF STATE, 1994-8TH CIF STATE).